EldarMuradov/EraEngine/README.md

 The engine uses DirectX 12 to provide high-quality and efficient rendering, allowing you to create visually appealing games with advanced graphical effects.
 DLSS 3.5 and FSR 2.0 supported.

 ### Physics:
-Integration with PhysX 5.3.1 and CUDA provides realistic simulation of game physics, including collisions, gravity, aggregates, joints, ragdoll, vehicles, CPU-based tasks and other physical interactions.
+Integration with PhysX 5.3.1 and CUDA provides realistic simulation of game physics, including collisions, GJK (overlapping, raycasting etc), gravity, aggregates, articulations, GPU particles, GPU clothes, joints, ragdolls, vehicles, CPU-based tasks, physics event system etc.

 ### User Interface:
 ImGui is integrated into the engine to create intuitive and customizable user interfaces in games.